Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Client Stories
 + I want to find a recipe for dinner.
     + I opened the Fat Raccoon's main page.
-I don't really know what I want so I scrolled down to the bottom of the page.
+I don't know what I want, so I scrolled down to the bottom of the page.
 I liked the random recipe I saw on the bottom of the page and decided to use that recipe.
 + I want to use my smart phone or tablet as a recipe book.
-    + I opened the Fat Raccoon's main page and found a recipe I like.
+    + I opened the Fat Raccoon's main page, and I found a recipe I like.
 I went to the recipe's page to see what I need to make the recipe.
 I've found that if I click the item's check box, it crosses out the box and the text of the item.
-    I turned my device off and on, and I found it didn't automatically reset the screen I was on so all the boses are still checked.
+    I turned my device off and on.
+I found it didn't automatically reset the screen I was on, so all the boxes are still checked.
 I think I will keep using my device to easily keep track of what ingredient(s) I still need or what step of the recipe I am on.
 + I want to find a new chicken dish to cook.
-    + I opened the Fat Raccoon's main page.
-I didn't immediately find a chicken recipe that I liked.
-I found a button, **Browse by Featured Ingredient!**, and I clicked it.
-I found the featured ingredient section for chicken and all the chicken recipes I could want!
+    + I opened the Fat Raccoon's main page, and I didn't immediately find a chicken recipe that I liked.
+Instead, I found a button, **Browse by Featured Ingredient!**, and I clicked it.
+I found the **Featured Ingredient** section for chicken and all the chicken recipes I could want!
 + I want a place to leave a recipe so I can easily find it later.
     + I opened the Fat Raccoon's main page.
 I want to have a digital place to keep a recipe, so I created a Fat Raccoon account.
 The app took me to my newly created profile page.
-I clicked the **Share Recipe** button and filled out all the recipe's information and even an image.
+I clicked the **Share Recipe** button, and I filled out all the recipe's information including an image.
 I've discovered that I can edit my recipe from its recipe page in the Fat Raccoon app.
 I've also found I can favorite my own recipe from its page.
 If I go to my profile, it is in the **10 Recently Uploaded Recipes** section of my profile so I can easily find my recipe whenever I want it.
 + I want help deciding what to cook for dinner and I like a specific chef's recipes.
-    + My friends, Mrs. Fat Raccoon and her husband, Mr. Fat Raccoon have similar taste in food as me and I want to easily find all of their recipes.
-I opened the Fat Raccoon's main page and scrolled to the bottom of the page where I found a button, **Browse Chef Fat_Raccoon's recipes!**, and I clicked the button.
+    + My friends, Mrs. and Mr. Fat_Raccoon have similar taste in food as me, and I want to easily find all of their recipes.
+I opened the Fat Raccoon's main page.
+I scrolled to the bottom of the page where I found a button, **Browse Chef Fat_Raccoon's recipes!**, and I clicked the button.
 I am now able to see all of the chef Fat_Raccoon's recipes.
     + My friend has an account on the Fat Raccoon app and I know her/his username name.
-I open the Fat Raccoon's main page and put my friends username name into the search bar and now I am able to see all of my friend's uploaded recipes.
+I opened the Fat Raccoon's main page and put my friends username into the search bar and now I am able to see all of my friend's uploaded recipes.
-    + I opened the Fat Raccoon's main page and clicked on **Recipes** in the navigation bar.
-I found a recipe on the recipe page that I liked, however it wasn't made by the chef Fat_Raccoon!
-I did find that if I clicked on the chef's name under the picture of their recipe it takes me to all the recipes submitted by this chef.
+    + I opened the Fat Raccoon's main page, and I clicked on **Recipes** in the navigation bar.
+I found a recipe on this page that I liked, however it wasn't made by the chef Fat_Raccoon!
+I did find that if I clicked on the chef's name, under the picture of their recipe, it takes me to all the recipes submitted by this chef.
 + I want an easy-to-make recipe.
-    + It's been a long day, I'm tired, and want an easy recipe to make for dinner.
-I opened the Fat Raccoon's main page and scrolled to the bottom of the page and found a button, **Browse our Lazy Favorites!**.
-I clicked this button and I found numerous recipes that don't require much effort.
+    + It's been a long day, I'm tired, and I want an easy-to-make recipe for dinner.
+I opened the Fat Raccoon's main page, and I scrolled to the bottom of the page.
+I found a button, **Browse our Lazy Favorites!**, and I clicked this button.
+I found numerous recipes that don't require much effort.
 + I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again.
-    + I opened the Fat Raccoon's main page and realized that I don't remember the name of the recipe I was looking at last night.
+    + I opened the Fat Raccoon's main page, and I realized that I don't remember the name of the recipe I was looking at last night.
 I remembered I was logged in, so I logged into my
     Fat Raccoon account.
 I was taken to my profile page where I easily found the recipe I was looking at last night in my **10 Recently Viewed Recipes** section.
-    + I opened the Fat Raccoon's main page and realized that I don't remember the name of the recipe I wanted to try.
-I logged into my Fat Raccoon account and I'm taken to my profile page.
-I don't see the recipe in my **10 Recently Viewed Recipes**, however I did favorite the recipe and I easily find the recipe in my **10 Recently Favorited Recipes** section
+    + I opened the Fat Raccoon's main page, and I realized that I don't remember the name of the recipe I wanted to try.
+I logged into my Fat Raccoon account, and I'm taken to my profile page.
+I don't see the recipe in my **10 Recently Viewed Recipes**, however I did favorite the recipe and easily found it in my **10 Recently Favorited Recipes** section.
     + I opened the Fat Raccoon's main page and realized that I don't remember the name of the recipe I wanted to try.
 I logged into my Fat Raccoon account and I'm taken to my profile page.
 I don't see the recipe in my **10 Recently Viewed Recipes**.
 I also did not find the recipe in my **10 Recently Favorited Recipes** section.
     I clicked on my **10 Recently Favorited Recipes** header and I'm taken to a list of all my favorite recipes.
 I found the recipe there.
 + I lack confidence in my cooking ability and need help.
     + I opened the Fat Raccoon's main page and I realized I'm completely outside of my comfort zone.
-I wanted to try a recipe but every time I cook, something is terrible about the experience.
+I wanted to try a recipe, but every time I cook, something is terrible about the experience.
 I saw the **Lesson** section in the navigation bar and decided to give it a shot.
 I found numerous helpful tips that gave me the confidence to try a recipe that looked good.
-+ I've decided I don't like my user bio or avatar anymore and want to change them.
++ I've decided that I don't like my user bio or avatar anymore and I want to change them.
     + I logged into my Fat Raccoon account and I'm taken to the profile page.
 I clicked on the **Update Profile** button.
 I chose a new image from my pc and updated my bio to be a better representation of myself.
      I also had to put in my current password before the form allowed me to submit it.
 I submitted the form and was taken back to my profile page where I saw the updated avatar and bio.
 + I've uploaded a recipe I don't like anymore and I want to remove it.
     + I logged into my Fat Raccoon account and I'm taken to the profile page.
 I went to my recipe's page that I wanted to delete.
-I clicked the **Delete Recipe** button.
-I was prompted to type in the recipe's name.
+I clicked the **Delete Recipe** button, and I was prompted to type in the recipe's name.
-    I typed in the recipe's name and the delete button turned green.
+    I typed in the recipe's name, and the delete button turned green.
 I deleted the recipe.
-I'm taken back to my profile page where the app let me know I've deleted the recipe.
+I'm taken back to my profile page where the app lets me know I've deleted the recipe.
 + I deleted my recipe but I forgot to unfavorite it.
-Now I want to remove it from my profile page.
+Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
-    + I logged into my Fat Raccoon account and I'm taken to the profile page where I am reminded of my error on my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
+    + I logged into my Fat Raccoon account and I'm taken to the profile page where I am reminded of my error in my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
 When I clicked on the recipe the app notified me that the recipe has been deleted.
 I saw that a button next to the recipes on **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** looks like a delete icon.
-I click this button and the recipe is removed from my favorites.
+I clicked this icon and the recipe is removed from my favorites.

 # Design Choices